Neural network architectures using min-plus algebra for solving certain high dimensional optimal control problems and Hamilton-Jacobi PDEs: Mathematical background

 \subsection{Optimal control and min-plus algebra}

 First, we give a brief introduction to optimal control problems, HJ PDEs and their relation.
 An optimal control problem is formulated as follows

 subject to

-where $t_0,T$ are positive scalars which denote the initial time and the time horizon, $\bx_0$ is a vector in $\Rn$ which denotes the initial position, the trajectory $\bx\colon [t_0,T]\to\Rn$ is an absolutely continuous function solving the Cauchy problem~\eqref{eqt: ode} almost everywhere, and the control $\bu\colon [t_0,T]\to \R^l$ is a function in a function space such as $L^p(t_0,T; \R^l)$ or the space of measurable functions.
+where $T\in (0,+\infty)$ and $t_0\in [0,T]$ are scalars which denote the terminal time and initial time, $\bx_0$ is a vector in $\Rn$ which denotes the initial position, the trajectory $\bx\colon [t_0,T]\to\Rn$ is an absolutely continuous function solving the Cauchy problem~\eqref{eqt: ode} almost everywhere, and the control $\bu\colon [t_0,T]\to \R^l$ is a function in a function space such as $L^p(t_0,T; \R^l)$ or the space of measurable functions.
 In the optimal control problem~\eqref{eqt: optctrl}, the running cost is given by the function $L\colon [0,T]\times\Rn\times \R^l\to \R$, which is also called Lagrangian, while the terminal cost is given by the function $\J\colon \Rn\to \R$.
 The optimal cost is denoted by $\V(t_0,\bx_0)$, which is a function of the initial time $t_0$ and the initial position $\bx_0$ in the Cauchy problem~\eqref{eqt: ode}.

 Under suitable assumptions (see~\cite{Bardi1997Optimal} for instance), the value function $\V$ is a viscosity solution of the corresponding backward HJ PDE~\eqref{eqt: HJ}.
 Viscosity solutions are known to be equivalent to minimax solutions (also known as minimal selections), which are defined via the associated characteristic inclusion, see~\cite{Subbotin1996Minimax,Cannarsa2004Semiconcave}.
 In the corresponding HJ PDE, the Hamiltonian $H\colon [0,T]\times\Rn\times \Rn \to \R \cup\{+\infty\}$ is given by the function $f$ and the Lagrangian $L$ as follows